Davidson® Dye Instructions

 ALWAYS shake the bottle prior to use.

-The standard use of these dyes is to mark surgical tissue margins.
+The standard use of these tissue marking dyes is to mark surgical tissue margins.
 The dyes are most effective when applied to fresh tissue.
 Fresh tissue should be patted dry before applying the dye.

 Apply dyes to excised tissue only.
 Never apply dye to a living patient.